How to collect and submit to Symantec Security Response suspicious files found by the SymHelp utility

 Fill out the form, and upload the file(s).

-You will receive a confirmation email with a tracking number, and within 24 to 48 hours you should receive an email telling you if the file is a threat or not.
+You will receive a confirmation email with a tracking number.
+Once the submission has been processed, an email will be dispatched with a detremination regarding the file submitted.
 If it is a threat, you will be provided with a set of Rapid Release Definitions.
-These can be applied to the affected system so that Symantec Endpoint Protection can then detect the infected file and prevent a reinfection
+These can be applied to the affected system so that Symantec Endpoint Protection (SEP) can then detect the infected file and prevent a reinfection

 To create a case with Symantec Technical Support using MySymantec or by phone, see the following page: